tgfrerer/island/plan.md

 # Features

-# resource lookup in `command_buffer_encoder_interface`
+- resource lookup in `command_buffer_encoder_interface`

-when setup command buffers, we declare all resources - this means all resource handles can be put into a vector, where each resource is only referenced once.
+when we setup command buffers, we declare all resources - this means all resource handles can be put into a vector, where each resource is only referenced once.
   - this becomes the vector of frame-available resources

-when we acquire resources, we create a parallel vector which has the vulkan object id for each resource - indices match frame available resources vector.
+when we acquire resources, we create a matching vector which has the vulkan object id for each resource - indices match frame available resources vector.

 when we record command buffers, we store index into the frame resource list - that way we can be much faster at assigning resources

 # Next Step Features